ckeditor/ckeditor5/docs/framework/guides/simple-plugin-tutorial/abbreviation-plugin-level-2.md

 	constructor( locale ) {
         // ...

-        // Create the save and cancel buttons this.saveButtonView = this._createButton(
+        // Create the save and cancel buttons. this.saveButtonView = this._createButton(
             t( 'Save' ), icons.check, 'ck-button-save'
         );
-		// Submit type of the button will trigger the submit event on entire form when clicked. this.saveButtonView.type = 'submit';
+		// Set the type to 'submit', which will trigger
+		// the submit event on entire form when clicked. this.saveButtonView.type = 'submit';

 		this.cancelButtonView = this._createButton(
             t( 'Cancel' ), icons.cancel, 'ck-button-cancel'
         );
-		// Delegate ButtonView#execute to FormView#cancel
+		// Delegate ButtonView#execute to FormView#cancel.
 		this.cancelButtonView.delegate( 'execute' ).to( this, 'cancel' );

 	}